ba-san/Count-Annotator2/README.md

 2. run by ``` python checker.py```

-   C   -- counting object
+   C   -- count object
-   E   -- stop annotating. **DO NOT END IT BY TYPING 'Ctrl + C' OR ANY OTHER WAYS!!**
+   E   -- stop annotation. **DO NOT END IT BY TYPING 'Ctrl + C' OR ANY OTHER WAYS!!**
    F   -- delete nearest point
 I,J,K,N-- move pointer up, left, right, down respectively
  Enter -- go to next image (directory's name will be changed.)